Industrial action: FAQs for students

 The UCU industrial action has been suspended.
 We do not expect further disruption in the 2017/18 academic year.

-What is being done to assess the effects of the disruption?
+What was done to assess the effects of the disruption?

 - The effects of industrial action and snow closures on our units and programmes;